gunharth/stylodesign/content/collections/projects/unknown-pleasures.md

             content:
               -
                 type: text
-                text: 'We were tasked with producing a design with not only shelf presence, but one that has the elegance befitting the quality of the product itself.
+                text: 'We were tasked with producing a design with not only shelf presence, but also an aesthetic befitting the quality of the product itself.
 Copper colour coded cans and bold typography provide a striking solution.'
         type: slides
         enabled: true
         title: About